helcode/meteor-notes/readme.md

-# HELCODE boilerplate Meteor project
+# HELCODE meteor boilerplate

-This boilerplate includes a basic meteor/react and auth setup.
+This boilerplate for a basic meteor/react w/ auth setup application.